danmons/FreeCalRec601/README.md

 Get a signal out of your playback device to your CRT via whatever method you want to calibrate.
 Composite video, S-Video, RGB/SCART, YPbPr, whatever.
 Play the DVD and navigate the menus with your remote.

 See the instructional videos linked above on how to use HCFR with a colorimeter, and you can use these DVDs as test pattern generators.

+Note that playing these DVDs/ISOs or the VOB files within on a desktop PC via a video player like VLC may produce slightly different colours to what you expect.
+This is a result of the player not correctly converting the specific Rec.601 primary chromaticities back to what your monitor is configured to (typically sRGB).
+Many desktop video players are quite lazy in their colourspace conversions (i.e.: they don't bother at all).
+These DVDs are designed specifically for Rec.601 standard output devices, which themselves generally assume the connected display is a standard definition CRT television.
+If you want to inspect the colours with a vectorscope (using something like DaVinci Resolve), you'll need to ensure you are setting the correct colourspace for your project (many of these sorts of tools don't ship with Rec.601 colourspace definitions any more either).

+If you want to calibrate sRGB (most PC monitors) or Rec.709 (most HD TVs, or 4K TVs running in SDR mode) displays instead, see the AVS HD 709 links in the "About" section above, or simply use HCFR from a PC or laptop connected directly to your display device.

 ## Building